What are the rules?

 Can I give something other than money or donate via PayPal?

-- If you'd like to donate more than money, we suggest reaching out to Benevolent's validating partners directly.
+- If you'd like to donate more than money, we suggest reaching out to Benevolent's validator directly.

 - We're excited to say that now you can donate in support of needs using your PayPal account.
 If you'd like to simply make a gift in support of Benevolent, you can use PayPal to do that on our Donate page.